Vermont Arts Exchange: Healing Arts initiative

-With a $100,000 grant from Jane's Trust, Vermont Arts Exchange was able to create — with a consortium of New England arts and healthcare organizations — an innovative new arts and healing initiative, The Healing Arts: New Pathways to Health.
-The initiative utilizes the arts to improve the quality of life for institutionalized adults and elders living with chronic illness.
+With a $100,000 grant from Jane's Trust, Vermont Arts Exchange was able to create—with a consortium of New England arts and healthcare organizations—an innovative new arts and healing initiative, The Healing Arts: New Pathways to Health.
+The initiative utilizes the arts to improve the quality of life for institutionalized adults and elders living with chronic illnesses.

 Through the project, arts and healing programs in music, visual arts, theater and dance will be integrated into the existing network of programs and services offered at the Vermont Veterans Home and other healthcare sites in New England.

 The grant award from Jane's Trust builds on a multi-year partnership between VAE and the Vermont Veterans Home, allowing the healthcare facility and the Arts Exchange to expand arts and healing initiatives to include all staff and residents at the Veterans Home through new hands-on staff trainings, a Caring For Caregivers program, an on-site visual arts studio and guest artist residencies.

-The partnership had its start with the dementia program and created a significant impact on the residents’ quality of life — reaching residents with advanced dementia who can otherwise be difficult to connect with.
+The partnership had its start with the dementia program and created a significant impact on the residents’ quality of life—reaching residents with advanced dementia who can otherwise be difficult to connect with.

 “The expressive arts are extremely effective in reaching people with dementia and bringing joy and meaning into their lives,” said Christina Cosgrove, director of Alzheimer Dementia Programs at the Vermont Veteran's Home, in a press release from VAE.
 “We’ve seen residents come alive, reconnect to their passion, to what they really love; it’s an awakening that carries over into their whole quality of life.”